 Research qualifications:

 I am a Professor of Computer Science at the Courant Institute of Mathematical Sciences at New York University.
 My primary research interest is to mine large datasets with pattern matching or machine learning.
 My research projects cover computational biology and biomedicine, time series analysis and pattern matching in trees and graphs.
 During my 30+ years of research, I have published 79 peer-reviewed articles in multiple journals, 74 refereed conference papers and 5 invited conference papers.
 I have also authored 16 books and was further invited to write a chapter for 7 other books.
-I served as a series editor for Systems biology for the Oxford university press.
+I am the co-editor in chief of Information Systems.
 I have also served as a reviewer for multiple funding agencies including NSF, and various journals including Genome research and Plant cell.
 In addition, over the past 20 years, I have periodically worked as a consultant for Wall Street investment banks, Internet gaming and biotechnology industries, providing expertise on database tuning and design.
 I also serve as one of the 20 distinguished science advisors, including James D Watson and Rosalyn Sussman Yalow, to the New York hall of science.
 These varied roles have honed my skills in designing, executing, overseeing and communicating top-grade research and in rigorously training new scientists that are well suited to address the most pressing problems in science and society.

 Experience as a research supervisor: